Arnold Monto: Education

-Born in Brooklyn, New York, Monto graduated from Erasmus Hall High School.
+Born in Brooklyn, New York City, Monto graduated from Erasmus Hall High School.
 He received a B.A. in zoology from Cornell University in 1954 and earned his M.D. from Cornell University Medical College, now Weill Cornell Medicine, in 1958.
 From 1958 to 1960, he completed his internship and residency in medicine at the Vanderbilt University Medical Center.
 From 1960 to 1962, he was a USPHS Post-Doctoral Fellow in Infectious Diseases at Stanford University Medical Center.